CloudM-Migrate/documentation/Endpoint-Configuration-Guides/FileSystem.md

 ---

-This guide will show how to configure multiple File Shares as a source endpoints.
+This guide will show how to configure multiple File Shares as a source endpoint.

 For File Share endpoints this is defined by the following requirements: